-When properly trained, Kangals are able to control their urge to attack what they consider as predators.
-This is remarkable trait, especially for a dog with such powerful abilities.
+When properly trained, Kangals are able to control their urge to attack what they consider predators.
+This is a remarkable trait, especially for a dog with such powerful abilities.

 These Turkish shepherd dogs are smart enough to know when to calm down, threaten an enemy, or attack a predator.

-Even as young as 2 years old, these dogs tend to develop a sense of independence.
+Even as young as 2 years old, Kangal dogs tend to develop a sense of independence.
 They will start to think on their own without the help of their owner.

 This is why it’s crucial to establish your role as the pack’s alpha while the Kangal is young.
 It’s the best way to ensure that your dog will continue to follow your commands as it grows and will discourage undesirable behavior.

-You will rarely see a this dog lying around the house.
-This breed is active and agile, ready to jump at any surprise attack.
+You will rarely see this dog lying around the house.
+A Kangal is active and agile, ready to jump at any surprise attack.